pip-services/pip-services-docs/content/en/python/rpc/services/http_endpoint.md

 linkTitle: "HttpEndpoint"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-rpc-python"
 description: >
     Used for creating HTTP endpoints.
-An endpoint is a URL, at which a given service can be accessed by a client.
 ---

 **Implements:** [IConfigurable](../../../commons/config/iconfigurable), [IReferenceable](../../../commons/refer/ireferenceable), [IOpenable](../../../commons/run/iopenable)

+### Description

+The HttpEndpoint class allows you to crete HTTP endpoints.

+Important points

+- An endpoint is a URL, at which a given service can be accessed by a client.

 #### Configuration parameters
 Parameters to pass to the [configure](#configure) method for component configuration: